ai-driven-dev/prompts/README.md

 2. **Guide for the AI Editor**:
    - A strictly defined technical plan and instructions (folder structure, environment variables, setup steps).
 ````

-- [ ] Split configuration intructions (that requires steps into a ui, generate a token etc) and coding / implementation instructions (block text markdown)
-- [ ] Merger ça et la creation: user-stories / technical plan
-- [ ] Testing phase 5

 ## 💽 Database